alaidi/ICSEA2025/README.md

-# AI-PE Conference 2024 Website
+# ICSEA2025 Conference Website

 ## Overview
-The official website for the AI-PE Conference 2024, focusing on Artificial Intelligence applications in Petroleum Engineering.
+The official website for the First International Conference on Sustainable Engineering and Computer Science Applications (ICSEA2025).
 This website is built using modern web technologies and provides a bilingual experience in English and Arabic.

 ## Features
 - 🌐 Bilingual Support (English/Arabic)
-- 🌙 Dark Mode
+- 🌙 Dark Mode Support
 - ⏱️ Conference Countdown Timer
 - 📱 Responsive Design
 - 🎯 Interactive Topics Section